python-gino/gino/docs/engine.rst

     In SQLAlchemy, database drivers are supposed to follow the DB-API standard, which does not usually provide a pool implementation.
 Therefore, SQLAlchemy has its own pool implementation, created directly in engine.
-This is where this dialect doesn't fit SQLAlchemy.
+This is where this diagram doesn't fit SQLAlchemy.

 The pool creates raw connections, not the :class:`~gino.engine.GinoConnection` green in the diagram.
 The connection in the diagram is a many-to-one wrapper of